 Football has come a long way from the 1910s up till this moment, and in that time the system of Total Football has been phased in and out of the game.

-At the moment, it appears that the current crop of football managers do not fancy Total Football much, as there are very rare cases of the system being played at the top level in the biggest leagues.
+At the moment, it appears that the current crop of football managers do not fancy Total Football much, as there are very rare cases of the system being played at the top level.

-However, the full expectation is that the game will return to the tested and trusted, as it always does.
+However, the game will return to the tested and trusted, as it always does.

 Hopefully we get to witness another legendary team be born from the result of that!

 Further Reading: 5 Soccer Tactics All Coaches Must Know